Jayzumen/pizza-shop-html-email/README.md

 # html-email

+An HTML-Email based on an imaginary Pizza Shop based in Naples

-Icons erstellt von Freepik - Flaticon
+Icons from Freepik - Flaticon
+Pictures from Pixabay